 - The Safe Passages program lead a 99% decrease in school fights at participating schools from 2017-2019.

-- Each year, we have an average of 100 volunteers that work on food security, gardening and community clean-up events
+- Each year, CA engages with more than 100 volunteers that work on food security, gardening and community clean-up events

-- Claretian Associates works with over 15 local & regional partners in our south Chicago neighborhood network
+- Claretian Associates actively works with over 15 local & regional advocates in our south Chicago neighborhood network

 Claretian Associates owns and/or manages: